Jim Parker (American football)

 James Thomas Parker (April 3, 1934 – July 18, 2005) was an American professional football player who was an offensive tackle and guard for the Baltimore Colts of the National Football League (NFL).
 He played from 1957 to 1967, and was a member of Baltimore's NFL championship teams in 1958 and 1959.
 He was selected as a first-team All-Pro in nine of his 11 seasons in the NFL.
 Parker was inducted into the Pro Football Hall of Fame in 1973.

 Parker grew up in Macon, Georgia, and played college football for the Ohio State Buckeyes under coach Woody Hayes from 1954 to 1956.
 He helped the Buckeyes win a national championship in 1954.
 As a senior in 1956, he was a unanimous All-American and won the Outland Trophy.
 He was inducted into the College Football Hall of Fame in 1974.

 Early life

 Parker was born in 1934 in Macon, Georgia.
 He grew up on a farm where he picked peaches and cotton as a boy.
 He began playing football at age 13.
 He played his first three years of high school football at Hudson and Ballard-Hudson High Schools in Macon.
 He moved to Ohio before his senior year and played for Scott High School in Toledo.
-He graduated high school in 1953.
+He graduated from high school in 1953.

 He received first string honors by the "Times" at tackle for the 1952 season.
 Ref 1953 Scottonian.